tetolinux/TLC-coc/README.md

 # Teto Linux Community – Rules & Guidelines

 Welcome to the Teto Linux Community!

-This space is for learning, sharing, and enjoying Linux and open-source software together.
+This space is a place for learning, sharing, and having fun with Linux and open-source software.

-To keep things safe, useful, and enjoyable for everyone, please follow these rules:
+To make it a safe, useful, and enjoyable place for everyone, please follow these rules:

 ---

 ## Community Conduct

 **1. Respect everyone.**
 No harassment, slurs, bullying, or personal attacks.

 **2. Keep discussions civil.**
 Challenge ideas, not people.
-Heated debates are fine — disrespect is not.
+Heated debates are fine, but disrespect is not.

 **3. No cross-server drama.**

 **4. Be inclusive.**
-Everyone is welcome regardless of experience level, background, or opinion.
+Everyone is welcome, regardless of their experience level, background, or opinion.

 **5. Respect privacy.**
-Don’t share personal details (yours or others) without consent.
+Do not share personal details (yours or others') without consent.

 **6. No impersonation.**
-Don’t pose as staff, bots, or other members.
+Do not pretend to be staff, bots, or other members.

 **7. Encourage learning.**
-Support beginners instead of putting them down.
+Support beginners instead of making them feel inferior.

 ---

 **8. Keep it on-topic.**
-Linux, or any tech related conversations belong in their proper channels.
+Linux or any tech-related conversations should be in their designated channels.

 **9. Use off-topic channels.**
-Casual chat, memes, or non-tech talk go there — not in support/linux areas.
+Casual chat, memes, or non-tech topics should be in these channels, not in the support or Linux areas.

 **10. No spam.**
-Don’t flood messages, walls of emojis, or low-effort posts.
+Do not flood the server with messages, walls of emojis, or low-effort posts.

 **11. No advertising.**
-Unsolicited promotions, invites, or links aren’t allowed.
+Unsolicited promotions, invites, or links are not allowed.

 **12. Keep content safe.**
 No NSFW, extreme violence, shock, or disturbing material.

 **13. No piracy.**
-Don’t share or request cracked software, illegal files, or instructions for them.
+Do not share or request cracked software, illegal files, or instructions for them.

 **14. No malicious material.**
 No malware, exploits, backdoors, or anything harmful.

 **15. Share responsibly.**
-Don’t post misleading info, unverified downloads, or unsafe commands.
+Do not post misleading information, unverified downloads, or unsafe commands.

 ---

 **16. Use the correct channels.**
 Help keep the server clean and organized.

-**17. Don’t mini-mod.**
+**17. Don't mini-mod.**
 Report issues instead of trying to act as staff.

 **18. English is the default.**
 Unless otherwise stated, keep conversations in English.

 **19. Respect staff decisions.**
-Moderators have the final say — appeals can be made respectfully.
+Moderators have the final say, but appeals can be made respectfully.

-**20. Follow Discord’s ToS.**
+**20. Follow Discord's ToS.**
-Our rules add to Discord’s official guidelines, not replace them.
+Our rules should complement Discord's official guidelines, not replace them.

 ---

 ## Final Note

 This server is about collaboration, curiosity, and respect.
-If you’re constructive, friendly, and helpful, you’ll fit right in.
+If you are constructive, friendly, and helpful, you will fit right in.